cbarkr/blog/content/homelab/part 5.md

 2. Memcached
 3. Seafile itself

-Seafile's `docker-compose.yml` uses specific versions of MariaDB and Memcached, but this file is slightly dated so I upgraded to the latest minor or patched version of each, as shown below:
+Seafile's `docker-compose.yml` (linked above) uses specific versions of MariaDB and Memcached, but this file is slightly dated so I upgraded to the latest minor or patched version of each, as shown below:

 ```bash
 podman pull docker.io/library/mariadb:10.6